alexpriceco/alexprice.co/README.md

 _This is my personal site.
 I use it as an online business card, showcase, and thesis statement._

-I'm Alex Price: a student, product designer, and front-end developer.
-I eat a ton of carrots, read daily, love the sound of jazz and rain, and wear black oxford shirts with blue jeans.
-I collaborate with inspiring clients—we produce high-quality products to solve business objectives, and enjoy the process.
+I build websites, <a href="http://geshergroup.org">teams,</a>
+<a href="http://formulaslug.com">electric racecars</a>,
+<a href="http://vchainsolutions.com">edtech software</a>, and a few other things.

-I grew up in Austin TX, and moved to Santa Cruz CA, to study economics and computer science.
-I currently work at <a style="color:#D34A49" href="vchainsolutions.com">VChain Solutions</a>, building supply chain education software, but am open to new clients.
+I grew up in Austin TX, and moved to Santa Cruz CA for university.
+I currently work at VChain Solutions, building supply chain education software, but am open to new clients.
+I’m looking for work with bots (read: ai), or transportation tech, in an engineering or design role.

-Want to work together, grab lunch, or hop on a Skype call?
-Email me at <a style="color:#D34A49" href="mailto:alex@alexprice.co">alex@alexprice.co</a>.
+Reach out to me on <a href="http://twitter.com/alexpriceco">Twitter</a>, or on
+<a href="http://alexprice.co">my website</a>.
+I'd love to get coffee or lunch,
+and talk about robots, space, design, or transportation.